astrolet/precious/README.md

 the performing way would be JavaScript bindings, because it's intended exclusively for JavaScript use, of-course also CoffeeScript, etc.
 It is really just an interface abstraction that affords some potential freedom.
-A way of making progress while keeping you options open.
+A way of making progress while keeping your options open.

 Precious is a precious-json(7) spec about (a limited subset of) what one may want from an ephemeris, so that requests for data